davidseve/flat-git-repo/README.md

 - If DESTINATION is not specified, the default path is used
 - Source and destination paths must be different
 - The destination directory will be created automatically if it doesn't exist
+- Git repository will be cloned to a temporary directory when using `--git-clone`

 ## 📁 Output Structure